The Edgewood Arsenal Experiments: Three Decades of Chemical-Agent Testing on Soldier-Volunteers.

 The Edgewood program operated in parallel with, and in operational connection to, the CIA's contemporaneous behavioral-control research under MKULTRA (1953–1973) and its successor MKOFTEN, and was preceded by the predecessor BLUEBIRD / ARTICHOKE programs.
 Verified The institutional connection is documented in MKULTRA subproject records that survived the 1973 destruction: several subprojects involved direct cooperation with Edgewood, including supply of test substances, access to the soldier-volunteer pool, and sharing of test protocols.
 The MKOFTEN program (1966–1973) involved more extensive Army-CIA cooperation on incapacitating agents, with Edgewood providing the testing facility for compounds the CIA had identified as of operational interest [6][7].
 The institutional boundary between the Army and CIA programs was always permeable; the substantive boundary, if any, between defensive and offensive research at Edgewood was contested at the time and remains contested in the historical record.

-The 1975 Department of the Army Inspector General report
+The Department of the Army Inspector General report (DAIG-IN 21-75)

 The 1981 Senate hearings